-Citations are mentions of your business name or address, phone number or website on other webpages, with or without a link.
+Citations are mentions of your business name or address, phone number, or website on other web pages, with or without a link.
 They include listings on business directories like the Yellow Pages to mentions in blog posts or on social media.
-Business with a greater amount of citations are likely to rank higher than competitors with fewer citations.
+Business with a greater amount of citations is likely to rank higher than competitors with fewer citations.

 Find or create citations with the following tips:

 - Local Search Engines: List your business locations on Google My Business, Bing Places, Yahoo Local, Yelp, Foursquare, Yellow Pages, etc. for maximum exposure.

 - Data Aggregators: These indexes compile approximately 20 million business listings across the United States.
 They license or syndicate their data to most search engines.

 - Local Business Directories and Blogs: Local business directories and blogs are well-indexed by search engines and highly associated with a particular city or region.
 Business locations that are listed in these directories or mentioned on local blogs are viewed as trusted and relevant results.

 - Industry Business Directories and Blogs: The membership directory of your trade organization or a blog that is popular among readers in your industry will both be crawled by search engines for citations.

 Google wants to display the most relevant results and hence compares the address information on your website with the information on Google My Business and then validates this with the information on your business around the web.
 If your local data appears to be inconsistent or outdated, Google is less likely to rank your business in the local search results.
 As a result, it is critical to maintain consistent NAP (name, address, phone number) and manage your citations around the web.
 If Google detects a different address for your business, it is going to consider the information unreliable and won’t rank your business in the local search results.

 - Master local link building for every location page